-Zoom is one of the most consistent names in multi-effects, catering for every guitarist, at every level throughout their playing journey to their personal sound.
+Zoom is one of the most consistent names in multi-effects, catering for every guitarist, at every level throughout their playing journey to their personal sound for incredible guitar sounds.

 From their little G1Xon for beginners, right up to this baby… they’ve got you covered.

 This baby is the G5n, and it’s their top-of-the-range model, as reflected in the price.
-Zoom is a company who know what they’re doing at this stage, they’ve been doing it for long enough – since 1983 to be exact.
+Zoom is a company who knows what they’re doing at this stage, they’ve been doing it for long enough – since 1983 to be exact.

-So, let’s get started with dissecting the G5n, and see what it can do for you and your journey.
+So, let’s get started with dissecting the G5n essential guitar tones, and see what it can do for you and your journey.

-At this price, you’d expect something all-singing and all-dancing, and Zoom has pretty much brought that to the table.
+At this price, you’d expect something all-singing and all-dancing, and Zoom has pretty much brought that to the table for some great additional effects.

 A solid, rugged design – probably not as bulletproof as other manufacturers, but you won’t have to play too nice with it.
-There are plenty of effects at your disposal here.
+There are plenty of additional effects at your disposal here.

 |Number of effects